GuptaShekhar/State-wise-Infant-Moratality-Rate-in-India/README.md

 Perinatal mortality rate- Perinatal mortality rate is the number of fatal deaths after 28 weeks of pregnancy and infant deaths under 7 days of age in a given year per 1000 total births in that year.

-This article contains the Infant Mortality Rate of india and IMR is shown on India's map, including Nenatal, Post neonatal and Perinatal mortality rate in the Year 2013.
+This article contains the Infant Mortality Rate of india and IMR is shown on India's map, including Neonatal, Post neonatal and Perinatal mortality rate in the Year 2013.